nikitabuyevich/mvbuild-c/README.md

 Meant to be used as a post-build step when working with DLLs to easily launch an application after a new DLL is compiled.

+There is also a [C++ implementation of the same application](https://github.com/nikitabuyevich/mvbuild).

 Command-Line Arguments: